20 Jul Colors of a Kitchen

 What do you need to know when choosing colors for the kitchen?
 Maybe you could save some time and opt for the basic black and white design.
 But, would that look okay with wooden kitchen cabinets?
 It’s time to step back, and think about it…

-There are no rules to choosing a color scheme for your kitchen.
+There are no rules to choosing a color scheme for the interior design of your kitchen.
 Nothing is set in stone.
 Some folks hire designers to help them through.
 There’s certainly no shame in that.
 Others trust their instinct, their ability to assemble their kitchen tastefully.
 Whichever route taken, it’s good to be mindful of certain things that can help make the choices easier.

 When one considers that cabinets really dominate the look of a kitchen, and are in fact, responsible for occupying 40% of the room, it makes sense to let them be the starting point from which to build a color palette.
 Pick one that speaks to you, that you respond to.
 Finding a fit for your personality is the perfect way to begin.